 Of peace on earth, good-will to men!

 We are not taking up arms against each other today—at least not in an organized way—however, we are similarly being pressured to take sides.
 We are more polarized as a nation than any other time in my life.
-I have never been to a school shooting; nevertheless, the echoes of senseless gunshots threaten to drown out my own sense of peace and goodwill.
+Similar to Longfellow, I have never been close enough to a school shooting to actually hear it; nevertheless, the echoes of senseless gunshots threaten to drown out my own sense of peace and goodwill.
 Every reminder of the ways we are divided is accompanied by a fear that hope is dying.

 But, each time, before I can get too depressed, Longfellow’s last stanza comes rushing in: